HSE statistics revision policy

 2. Revisions in population data used to calculate rates or weights for survey data

 - We make use of employment and population data from the Office for National Statistics in the production of both our Labour Force Survey estimates and injury rate series.
-These external data series are periodically revised and, when these revisions occur, HSE statisticians will make an assessment of the impact on our data series.
+These external data series are routinely revised following a census, and since 2016 annually between censuses.
+The latter generally involves revisions to the previous three years.
+HSE statisticians will make an assessment of the impact on our data series.
 We will decide whether and when to incorporate the revisions and how far back to revise by considering both the extent of impact and potential disruption to our users.

 3. Receipt of late or revised data from a supplier